 });

-Handling back event
+Handling the back event

 document